2 Thessalonians

 Warning against Idleness (3:6-15)

-Paul commands the church to keep away from any brother living an undisciplined life, appeals to his own example of hard work among them, issues the memorable instruction that anyone unwilling to work should not eat, and urges the idle to settle down and earn their own living — while cautioning the faithful not to treat the disobedient as enemies but to admonish them as brothers.
+Paul commands the church to keep away from any brother living an undisciplined life, appeals to his own example of hard work among them, states that anyone unwilling to work should not eat, and urges the idle to settle down and earn their own living, while cautioning the faithful not to treat the disobedient as enemies but to admonish them as brothers.

 Final Greeting and Benediction (3:16-18)

-Paul closes with a prayer for peace, adds a greeting in his own handwriting as a mark of authenticity to guard against forgeries, and pronounces a benediction of grace.
+Paul closes with a prayer for peace, adds a greeting in his own handwriting to authenticate the letter against forgeries, and pronounces a benediction of grace.

 Chapter Summaries